forgi86/RNN-adaptation/README.md

+# JFR Baseline for SubGD

+This repo extends the orginal repo to the few-shot setting and implements JFR as baseline.

 # On the adaptation of recurrent neural networks for system identification

 This repository contains the Python code to reproduce the results